excaliburjs/Excalibur/README.md

 # Writing Documentation

 We love when people help improve our documentation.
-You can contribute to the docs in [this repository](https://github.com/excaliburjs/excaliburjs.github.io).
+You can contribute to the docs in this repo under [`/site`](https://github.com/excaliburjs/Excalibur/tree/main/site)

 ## Environment Setup